← Back to Research

 The Surrendered Transcendent

-Example of Infinite Mantra's aesthetic - sacred geometry and cosmic dissolution
+Infinite Mantra — sacred geometry and cosmic dissolution

 Dreamlike merging and ethereal environments

+Surrender without submission — and the distinction matters.
+Submission implies hierarchy.
 Surrender implies release: ego dissolving, boundaries softening, merging with something larger than yourself.
-Not giving power to someone else—letting go of the need to hold it at all.

 What We're Building